-MPS I Hurler diagnosis can take some time and typically requires looking at the person's medical history and symptoms, and carrying out a physical exam and laboratory test results to make a diagnosis.
-Initial diagnosis is usually made between six and 24 months of age.
-Following a new diagnosis there will be lots of medical tests and then usually a series of operations and this may be daunting for the child and the family, but treatments will be aimed at improving mobility and spinal stability.
-What can I expect in the future?
+MPS I Hurler-Scheie diagnosis can take some time and typically requires looking at the person's medical history and symptoms, and carrying out a physical exam and laboratory tests to make a diagnosis.
+People with MPS I Hurler-Scheie may experience some or all the symptoms that are outlined in this booklet before receiving an actual diagnosis.
+Where symptoms are present, they vary in severity from one person to another.
+Following a new diagnosis there will be lots of medical tests and some people with MPS I Hurler-Scheie may undergo a series of operations.
+This may be daunting for the child and the family, but treatments will be aimed at improving mobility and spinal stability.
+How is MPS I Hurler-Scheie tested?